Donor Data: How to Turn Insights Into Donations

 • Contact information such as phone number and email address

-This enables you to personalize your conversations with donors, know their contact details, and cater to their communication needs.
+Paying attention to donor preferences enables you to personalize your conversations with donors, know their contact details, and cater to their communication needs – enhancing your overall communication strategy.

 Wealth indicators

-Wealth indicators are an essential part of any donor database because they help you identify high-value donors.
+Wealth indicators are an essential part of any fundraising data management because they help you identify high-value donors.
 It allows a nonprofit to understand which donors to focus on and spend their energy in trying to nurture.

 A significant donation from one high-value donor can boost an organization’s annual funds for the year.

-Read Also: Major Gift Fundraising: 9 Best Practices You Can Implement Today
+Read Also: Major Gift Fundraising: The 9 Essential Steps To Guide You

 Here’s what you should look for when wealth screening a prospective donor: